Charting Companion features a new tool to help you manage and organize the people who match your DNA.

 Here is the spreadsheet generated by Charting Companion when the “DNA Matches” options is checked:

-Kit A123456 (col. B) matches all four of John Smith's grandchildren, they likely connect on the Smith or Brown lines.
+Kit A123456 (col. B) matches all four of John Adam’s grandchildren, they likely connect on the Adam or Brown lines.

 Kit A987654 (col. C) only matches Collin Adam, probably a Carson connection.
 Similarly, the next three matches are probably Dow, Ernst and Firth family connections respectively.